 If you love this Christmas candy, or just want to learn more, check out these 15 cool facts about candy canes.

-National Candy Cane Day is celebrated December 26 in the United States.
+National Candy Cane Day is celebrated on December 26 in the United States.

 The world’s largest candy cane was created in 2011 and was 63 feet tall.

-The average sized candy cane (5 inch) weighs roughly half an ounce and only has 50 calories.
+The average-sized candy cane (5 inches) weighs roughly half an ounce and only has 50 calories.